One of the years most anticipated thrillers of the year is the latest from Alex Finlay, author of Night Shift and Every Last Year.

 Sometimes I Lie

 Sometimes I Lie by Alice FeeneyPublished by: MacMillan AudioPublish Date: 2017, audio 2018Genre(s): Fiction, Thriller, Mystery, SuspenseHB&W Rating: 4View on GoodreadsBuy on Amazon, Barnes & Noble, Book Depository Synopsis My name is Amber Reynolds.
 There are three things you should know about me: 1.
-I'm in a coma.
-2. My husband doesn't love me anymore. … Continue reading Sometimes I Lie
+I’m in a coma.
+2. My husband doesn’t love me anymore.
+3. Sometimes I lie.
+Amber wakes up in a hospital.
+She can’t move.
+She can’t speak.
+She can’t open her eyes.
+She can hear everyone around her, but they have no idea.
+Amber doesn’t remember what happened, but she has a suspicion her husband had something to do with it.
+Alternating between her paralyzed present,…

 The Kingdoms of Savannah